 Symptoms intensity dampens at this time, but cravings continue.
 A person may still have trouble with concentration and mood.

 Symptoms dissipate completely after 10 weeks, but a person may experience intermittent cravings based on external cues.

 Each person’s cocaine withdrawal symptoms will be different.
-Exactly what types of symptoms and how severe they are depend on: environment (school, home, work and others), history of traumatic events, other substance use or duration of cocaine abuse, peer pressure, and physical and mental health.
+Exactly what types of symptoms, and how severe they are, will depend on the environment (school, home, work and others), history of traumatic events, other substance use or duration of cocaine abuse, peer pressure, and physical and mental health.

 The safest course of action for anyone working through the cocaine withdrawal process is to enlist the help of rehab specialists and participate in medical detox.

 The only guaranteed way to treat cocaine withdrawal is time.
 The body must readjust to normal levels of neurotransmitters and their matching receptors.
 The adjustment process is what causes the uncomfortable withdrawal symptoms, so it cannot be avoided.

 To help weather withdrawal symptoms, a person should take steps to heal and maintain a healthy lifestyle.
 It may not sound glamorous, but the first steps of recovery are simply developing healthy habits.

 - Develop a regular sleep schedule and get at least eight hours of sleep each night

 - Eat healthy food and do it on a regular schedule